nbeirne/coredns-dnsmesh/mdns/README.md

 ## TODO

-- lots of testing **now**
+### Now

+- NewMeshDnsProvider

+- better strategy than a 2s browse loop
+    - browse - cache results until a TTL is hit.
+At that point restart the browse.
     - browsing - maintaining list when given via chan
     - browsing - removal when TTL is 0
-    - advertising - deconfliction

-- try out query and advertising non-local domains
+### Maybe or Later

+- Deconflicting the advertiser (ie, UUIDs or adding bracketed numbering after discovery)

 - TCP support (ie, not dns over udp)
 - better security w.r.t. which servers may respond to which domains.

-### Advertising
-- Deconflicting the advertiser (ie, UUIDs or adding bracketed numbering after discovery)

-### Browsing
-- better strategy than a 2s browse loop
-    - browse - cache results until a TTL is hit.
-At that point restart the browse.
-- remove item when TTL is 0
-- also look at port to filter out 'self' instances?? make this configurable?
+- browsing: also look at port to filter out 'self' instances?? make this configurable?
-- fanout strategy
-- NewMeshDnsProvider

-### Setup and Config